Hundreds broke the rules to attend a wedding. 17 now have the coronavirus, sparking two outbreaks.

 The Ritzville wedding has helped spread a number of those new cases, health officials said.

 The event was held on Nov.
 7 in the town of roughly 1,600 in central Washington, and drew hundreds of guests from a number of different communities.
-When they returned home, a number of them brought the virus with them, the Grant County Health District said.
+When they returned home, many brought the virus with them, the Grant County Health District said.

 “Attendees diagnosed with COVID-19 have also been linked to 2 subsequent outbreaks.
 This is an evolving situation,” the district said in a news release.